best-practice-and-impact/spreadsheet-accessibility/interim-draft.md

 If you are communicating statistical significance show where a change is statistically significant in a separate cell to the data.
 Ideally this should be done using words, for example: ‘Significant at 0.001 level’.

-If it is not possible to use words to describe the statistical significance, you can use shorthand.
-To make this accessible you must provide a key, above the table, in a cell in column A (see the section on 'Symbols and footnotes' for more information about presenting information in a key).
+If it is not possible to use words to describe the statistical significance, you can use letters as shorthand (not symbols).
+To make this accessible you must provide a key, above the table, in a cell in column A (see the section on 'Symbols and footnotes' for more information).

 In the past the asterisk symbol (*) has traditionally been used to communicate the level of statistical significance.
-Not all screen readers can understand the asterisk symbol and many users of assistive technology can find them difficult to see and understand.
+Not all screen readers can understand the asterisk symbol and many disabled users can find them difficult to see and understand.
 Using them is likely to fail [guideline 3.1 readable](https://www.w3.org/TR/WCAG21/#readable).
 Therefore, if it is not possible to use words to describe the statistical significance you should use some form of shorthand using letters rather than the asterisk symbol.

 ## Worksheets with multiple tables